How to have money conversations with your partner

 Importance of money conversations

 Developing financial intimacy may strengthen your relationship with your significant other.
-It can help you to learn about what each other’s goals are and establish goals together.
+It can help you to learn about what each other’s goals are and establish new goals together.
 These conversations should be had before moving in together.
 Here are some reasons why it’s important to have conversations around money, especially earlier in a relationship.

 Holding each other accountable